The Design of School Accountability Systems

 Centralized control, however, inevitably results in some form of intervention.
 The current call for statewide accountability systems linked with economic incentives means that standardized testing is to take new importance in the schools.
 For example, in California, most if not all the proposed new school-based account ability systems under discussion in the legislature use the schoolwide scores of the California Assessment Program (CAP) to provide school comparisons that would be used in a statewide incentive scheme whereby schools achieving high scores would be rewarded financially.
 It is difficult to imagine that tests that are useful to diagnose students' educational needs and potentialities could be used to evaluate schools without distorting what happens in the schools.
 The fact that the tests are not linked to the curriculum makes them uniquely useful instruments to assess students or even schools.
 But the moment financial incentives are linked with the tests they are bound to yield goal displacement: the tests will become goals; the curriculum, the teachers, and even the textbooks will start to look like the tests.
 The main argument of this paper is that central control is inevitable.
 But central control cannot operate without central responsibility.
 If the state needs to assess achievement, it will have to ad dress the question of state definitions of a desirable curriculum and will have to involve educators in these definitions.

-This paper argues that teachers are important.
+This article reviews many of the problems associated with accountability.
+It goes beyond to suggest a set of principles for statewide accountability systems.
+It argues that teachers are important.
 We begin by describing teacher performances we would all like to en courage.
 We want to establish a consensual nonpolemical view of the teacher's role, a starting point for discussing how to design accountability systems.
 We then proceed to discuss accountability and its uses: (a) to inform (i.e., provide feedback), (b) to reorient action, and (c) to justify action.
 This leads us to a more detailed discussion of how accountability actually works.
 We examine the importance of establishing a linkage with teacher re wards or sanctions and the greater importance of rewards over sanctions in motivating teachers.
 We come to the inevitable conclusion that the teaching profession, as presently structured, does not provide sufficient incentives.
 Accountability with little incentive leads to little change.
 We recognize also that excessive use of accountability, i.e., excessive use of testing of one kind or another, tends to lower the status of the profession.
 We believe that accountability systems should be parsimonious.
 They should enhance the quality of life among teachers and not require excessive paperwork.

 We distinguish between top-down and bottom-up accountability and suggest a role for both.
 We discuss the kinds of measures we might want to collect and the uses we might put them to.
 We argue that standardized achievement testing is unsuitable in schoolwide accountability for four main reasons: (a) when such testing is tied to economic incentives it inevitably leads to goal displacement, even when this is not the intent; (b) such testing, when used in schoolwide scores, masks real issues such as student turn over; (c) standardized testing does not establish a minimum standard and does not tell us how to reward schools trying to deal with difficult students; and (d) standardized testing is not designed to provide sufficient incentives.
 Accountability systems should provide positive encouragement but standardized tests, by definition, discourage half the population.

-We end the paper by presenting a set of principles and the outline of a statewide accountability system that would rely on both top-down and bottom-up accountability.
+We end the article by presenting a set of principles and the outline of a statewide accountability system that would rely on both top-down and bottom-up accountability.

 This article was originally published in Educational Evaluation and Policy Analysis by the American Educational Research Association and Journal Storage (JSTOR).